kingaa/sbied/syllabus.md

 1. ***A mandatory self-learning component***, in which students are expected to watch and take notes on the pre-recorded lectures prior to the day's activities.
    Links to the videos can be found on the [course website](https://kingaa.github.io/sbied/), along with PDF versions of the lecture notes and slides.
-   For example, before our live plenary on Wednesday, 15 July, we expect students to have watched the Lesson 1 and Lesson 2 lecture videos.
+   For example, before our live plenary on Monday, 12 July, we expect students to have watched the Lesson 1 and Lesson 2 lecture videos.
-   If you have any questions that come up while you are watching the videos, please pose these using the `#mod07simulationinference` channel in the SISMID Slack workspace.
+   If you have any questions that come up while you are watching the videos, please pose these using the `#m7_simulation-based_inference_epi_dynamics_2021` channel in the SISMID Slack workspace.
    We will monitor this channel and attempt to answer all questions either via Slack, or in the live sessions.
    This use of Slack will allow you check whether your question has been asked previously, to avoid the kind of unnecessary duplication that makes it hard for everyone.

 1. ***Exercises.***
    Each lesson includes exercises intended to consolidate and challenge your understanding of key concepts and methods.
-   To get the most out of the course, you will have to grapple with these Exercises on your own.
+   To get the most out of the course, you will have to grapple with these Exercises on your own as well as in a group.
-   Accordingly, you must make a start on each assigned Exercise prior to the day's live sessions.
-   The amount of progress you make is less important than the fact that you have started thinking about and working on the Exercise before the live session.
-   Questions that arise in the first phase of work on an Exercise should be sent to the course Slack channel prior to the day's session.
-   See below for guidance on use of the Slack channel.

 1. ***Live plenary discussions***, during which instructors will elaborate important points raised in the lectures and address common questions posed over Slack.
    During these sessions, feel free to raise any additional questions that come up.
    We ask that you mute your audio and video at the start of each live plenary and keep them muted until you have a question.
    When you do have a question, by unmuting your audio and video, you will become visible and will be given the floor to ask your question.
+   You may also use the "Raise Hand" feature to ask a question.

 1. ***Breakout-group sessions***, in which each student will work in small groups, in breakout rooms, on the Exercises.
-   Each breakout group will be composed of 4 or 5 students, will be assigned a breakout room of its own, and will persist for the duration of the course.
+   There will be nine groups.
-   Within each breakout group, there will be five roles to be performed by group members; these are described below.
+   Each group member will have one or more of five roles: these are described below.
-   At their first meeting, groups should agree among themselves as to who should perform the roles.
+   At the beginning of each group meeting, group members should introduce themselves, and groups should quickly decide who should perform each role.
-   Roles should be rotated periodically.
-   ***Asking for help from a group***.
-   When a group wants help from the instructors, it can either (1) post a question via Slack, (2) send a member out of the breakout room to ask, (3) leave the breakout room as a group to talk with the instructor, or (4) use the 'Ask for Help' feature, which allows the group to request that one of the instructors visit the breakout room.
-   The breakout groups are where you will learn the most, so do not hesitate to ask for help when needed!
-   As needed, the instructors may pull everyone back for plenary discussion of points that arise in group activities.
-   See below for more on breakout group roles, rules, and expectations regarding breakout group activities.
+   Each group will be visited by an instructor once during each session according to the following schedule:

+   - Groups 1--3: Minute 10--25
+   - Groups 4--6: Minute 30--45
+   - Groups 7--9: Minute 50--65

+   Outside of these times, the instructors will be responding to questions posed over the Slack channel and Zoom "Ask for Help" requests.
+   At the end of each breakout group session, a progress report should be submitted to the Slack channel.

 1. ***Optional office hours.***
    These are times when you should feel free to drop in with questions or when you need help.